Tomislav0102/Sudoku/README.md

 # Sudoku

-Just a sudoku generator, no gameplay
+Just a sudoku generator, no gameplay.